timescale/docs/api/average.md

 A function to compute a time weighted average from a `TimeWeightSummary`.

-For more information about time-weighted average functions, see the [hyperfunctions documentation][hyperfunctions-time-weight-average].
+*   For more information about time-weighted average functions, see the [hyperfunctions documentation][hyperfunctions-time-weight-average].
+*   For more information about statistical aggregate functions, see the [hyperfunctions documentation][hyperfunctions-stats-agg].

 ### Required arguments